Karanelus/Family-budget-app/README.md

 #### Knowned problems

-1. Darkmode button work is not correct for SVG images.
-To fix it, click on the logo
-2. Currensy isn't working correct and can broke the app.
-Please, dont use it before fix
+App work not correct on GitHub pages for unknown reason.
+To see it work, make clone from GitHub